 Mwaembe lies at the north end of the beach, about a kilometre from the house.
 Mwaembe means ‘place of mangoes.’
 Local shops and stalls provide most basic groceries and the area is well worth wandering through.

-The local Msambweni Turtle and Marine Conservation Group is situated very close to the end of the beach and has recently opened a beach-side café.
+The local Msambweni Turtle and Marine Conservation Group is situated very close to the end of the beach.
 On Sundays the Msambweni Orphans Programme runs a feeding scheme and visitors are always welcome.

 For banks, supermarkets and restaurants you need to go to Diani, about 25km to the north.